nedlir/telegram-randomizer/README.md

 To install the required packages, pip install the [requirements.txt](requirements.txt) file.

-APIs used in the script does not require registration except for the [telegram api](https://core.telegram.org/api/obtaining_api_id/).
+APIs used in the script does not require registration except for the [telegram api](https://core.telegram.org/api/obtaining_api_id/) and the [generated API](https://generated.photos/) (not compulsary).

 ## License